Choose your language

 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

 The building at Sukhaya Street 25 currently houses the IBB Minsk/Leonid Levin History Workshop, which was opened in March 2003.
 It holds international conferences and seminars.
-The History workshop includes a Holocaust exhibition which sheds light on the dark chapter of history when Jewish ghetto prisoners passed through this building.
+The History workshop includes a Holocaust exhibition which tells of the Jewish ghetto prisoners who passed through this building.

 The house was built in the early 1900s, and was owned by the Biarkouski family.
 Leib Biarkouski was a watchman of the Jewish cemetery, located nearby, and a well-known stone carver who also made stones for the cemetery.
 After 1929, the house was nationalized and is believed to have been used by an industrial artel.
 During the war it was located within the confines of the Minsk ghetto.
 In the post-war period, a Civil Registry Office, sewing shop, and construction warehouse were located here.

-During the times the Minsk ghetto was operating, this house had a secret hiding place for Jews in the building which functioned as a “malina”.
+During the years the Minsk ghetto was active, this house had a secret hiding place for Jews in the building which functioned as a “malina”.
 On October 23, 1943, the German occupiers declared Minsk “Judenfrei” (free of Jews).
 However, 26 Jews from the ghetto hid here and 13 of them survived until liberation.

 There were malinas throughout the ghetto.